-Please meet Shawn Murphy; he is an Associate Software Engineer in our QA Automation Team here at SOE!
-Take a moment to find out about what a typical day in the office is like for him, what his favorite SOE game is, and other fun tidbits.
-As a special bonus, we included a screenshot from his favorite SOE game!
+Please meet Rosie Rappaport, the Art Director on EverQuest Next at SOE!
+Take a moment to find out about what a typical day in the office is like for her, what her favorite SOE game is, and other fun tidbits.
+As a special bonus, we include a screenshot from her favorite SOE game!

 Tell us about yourself!
 What’s your name and what do you do here at SOE?
 How long have you been working at SOE?

 My Name is Rosie Rappaport and I am the Art Director on EverQuest Next.
 I’ve been working at SOE since the beginning; I was on the original EQ team, which I joined around 1996.

 I got an internship with some guys making an indie game.
 One of them recommended me to Blue Sky Software so I moved to San Diego and worked on 8 bit games, which I loved!

 Tell us what a typical workday is like for you.